Little Fyodor

-Little Fyodor is the performance name of Dave Lichtenverg, an underground punk/garage musician from Denver, Colorado, who has been on the scene for four decades.
-He originally performed in the band Walls of Genius, and then went on to become a solo act (now with a full band, but still carrying the name Little Fyodor).
-He is also known as a public radio DJ, and a reviewer of self-published music.
+Little Fyodor is the performance name of David Lichtenverg, an underground punk/garage musician from Denver, Colorado, who has been on the independent music scene since the early 1980s.
+He originally performed in the band Walls of Genius, and then went on to become a solo act as Little Fyodor, and then part of the duo Little Fyodor & Babushka.
+Lichtenverg is also known as a public radio deejay, and a reviewer of self-published music.